 It is well known that forests help fight climate change, but ocean and coastal ecosystems are also highly effective carbon sinks.
 Blue carbon refers to the carbon that is captured and stored by coastal ecosystems, such as mangroves, seagrass meadows, and salt marshes.

-Blue carbon ecosystems not only prevent climate change, but they also protect coastal communities from its harmful impacts, such as rising seas and flooding.
-They also provide important habitats for birds, marine life, and land animals, and support diverse, interconnected food webs.
+Blue carbon ecosystems also protect coastal communities from the harmful impacts of climate change, such as rising seas and flooding.
+Additionally, they provide important habitats for birds, marine life, and land animals, and support diverse, interconnected food webs.

 Yet even as blue carbon ecosystems gain attention for their role in climate mitigation and adaptation, they’re being destroyed at an alarming rate.
-It is estimated that every minute, up to three football fields of coastal habitats are being lost.
+It is estimated that the rate of loss of coastal ecosystems is twice that of terrestrial forests: 0.03 – 1% of their total area is lost every year.

 Read on to learn more about the different blue carbon ecosystems, how they lock away carbon, the benefits they provide for communities and wildlife, what’s putting them at risk, and how you can support their conservation.